pi-hole/docker-pi-hole/README.md

 To set a specific password for the web interface, use the environment variable `FTLCONF_webserver_api_password`.

-If this variable is not detected, and you have not already set one via `pihole setpassword` / `pihole-FTL --config webserver.api.password` inside the container, then a random password will be assigned on startup, this will be printed to the log.
+If this variable is not detected and you have not already set one via `pihole setpassword` / `pihole-FTL --config webserver.api.password` inside the container, then a random password will be assigned on startup.
+This will be printed to the log.
 Run `docker logs pihole | grep random password` to find it.

-To explicitly set no password, set `FTLCONF_webserver_api_password: ''`
+To explicitly set no password, set `FTLCONF_webserver_api_password: ''`.

 ### Recommended Environment Variables